Occupational and Environmental Health

 Description of the specialty

 Occupational and Environmental Medicine (OEM) is a specialty in which physicians focus on the evaluation, treatment, and prevention of diseases related to workplace and environmental exposures.
 They work closely with and advise governmental and state agencies, organizations, and regulatory bodies.
+Many current environmental health concerns are byproducts of industrial activity, particularly toxic releases, air pollution, and other contaminants.
+Therefore, physicians interested in OEM should work toward an in-depth understanding of industrial health, as it is directly related to environmental and public health concerns.

 History of the specialty/fellowship pathway